-Waterproof boots made of polyurethane are cheap, but when sailing boot manufacturers ask a lot of money for rubber, Gore-Tex, breathability and comfort as well – is it worth it?
+Waterproof boots made of polyurethane are cheap, but when manufacturers of sailing boots ask a lot of money for rubber, Gore-Tex, breathability and comfort as well – is it worth it?
 Bruce Jacobs of Rubicon3 adventure sailing finds out.

 The choice can usually be boiled down to one simple question: do I go for rubber boots that will never let moisture in or out, or do I go for ones with a breathable membrane that may ultimately do both?

-Be warned, there are some seriously good boots here.
+Be warned, there are some seriously good sailing boots here.